lionelmace/ibmcloud-utils/cloudfoundry/cf-secure-domain.md

     chmod 644 privkey.pem
     ```

-## Generate a client certificate with OpenSSL
+## Generate a client self-signed certificate with OpenSSL

 1. Generate a new 2048 bit private key and a self signed certificate that will be used for the client certificate
     ```